syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 # Suggestions

-The SfChat allows to show a list of options as suggestions to choose from in a message or at the bottom of the Chat control. suggestions list can be shown in all types of chat messages.
-[SfChat.SuggestionItemSelected](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~SuggestionItemSelected_EV.html) event and [SfChat.SuggestionItemSelectedCommand](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~SuggestionItemSelectedCommand.html) will be raised when current user selects suggestion.
+The `SfChat` control allows to show a list of options to choose from as suggestions, below the actual message or at the bottom of the chat control.
+Suggestions can be shown for all the supported message types in `SfChat`.
+[SfChat.SuggestionItemSelected](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~SuggestionItemSelected_EV.html) event and [SfChat.SuggestionItemSelectedCommand](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~SuggestionItemSelectedCommand.html) will be executed when the user selects a suggestion item.
+Both the event and the command will provide the [SuggestionItemSelectedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SuggestionItemSelectedEventArgs.html) as arguments.

 ## Showing suggestions in message

-Suggestions can be shown in message by setting the [ChatSuggestion](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatSuggestions.html) to [MessageBase.Suggestions](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.MessageBase~Suggestions.html) property.
+Suggestions can be shown in a message by creating a [ChatSuggestion](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatSuggestions.html) instance and setting it to the desired message's [Message.Suggestions](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.MessageBase~Suggestions.html) property.

 {% tabs %}
 {% highlight xaml %}